bazelbuild/bazel/site/docs/skylark/bzl-style.md

 ---
 layout: documentation
-title: Style guide for bzl files
+title: .bzl Style Guide
 ---

-# .bzl file style guide
+# .bzl Style Guide

 Skylark is a language that defines how software is built, and as such it is both